kennethaar/dynalistcss/README.md

-# dynalistcss
+### Dynalist CSS
-Kenneth Aars CSS for Dynalist.io
+# Kenneth Aars CSS for Dynalist.io

+A CSS setup for Dynalist.io based on CSS shared on talk.dynalist.io.